takemaru/graphillion/README.md

 If these methods are called as object methods, like `gs.paths(1, 6)`, graphs are selected only from the GraphSet object.
 Please see the library reference for more detail.
+The internal implementation of `graphs()` is independently available as [TdZdd].

 Manipulating graphsets
 --------------------------------------------------------------------------------